sergioifg94/kcp-ingress/docs/ingress/ingress-behavior.md

 ### No hosts specified
 You can define an Ingress with a rule block that has an empty host field.
 When GLBC sees a rule block with an empty host field, a managed host will be generated and injected into the rule block.

-There should be only be one rule block with an empty value.
-If there are multiple rules blocks with empty values, by default the same managed host will be injected into each rule block within a given Ingress that as no host specified.
+There should be only one rule block with an empty value.
+If there are multiple rules blocks with empty values, by default the same managed host will be injected into each rule block within a given Ingress that has no host specified.
 It is the responsibility of the end user to ensure any path rules within those blocks do not conflict.

 If you have a need for multiple rules blocks with no specified host, it is suggested you create multiple Ingress objects.
 Each Ingress object will receive its own unique managed host.